princeton-sns/specreds/p2warmup.md

-## Step 2: Warming up
+## Part 2: Warming up

 Let us first go through some warm-up examples to get familiar with the Ceph storage layer as well as the super and collapse APIs.
-In this section, we will be learning the following commands:
+In this section, we will be learning the following commands and use them throughout this artifact:

 	ceph -s         # display the ceph cluster status rbd create      # creates a disk image